aequchain/aequchain.github.io/icons/pln.md

 # Inter-enterprise pledges for advanced R&D
 create_pledge("5G_modem_research", 500_000_000, "morophone", "technology")
-# Other enterprises in network can contribute if they benefit
+# Other enterprises in network can contrie if they benefit
 ```

 **Benefits of Blockchain Transition:**